mecid/mecid.github.io/_posts/2019-06-26-animations-in-swiftui.md

 }
 ```

 In the code sample above, we achieve the same animation by simply adding animation modifier.
-We use basic animation, but you can pass custom spring and timing values.
+We use basic animation, but you can pass custom animation properties.

 Sometimes we have a situation where multiple views depend on some state, and we want to animate all depending view changes together.
 For this case, we have animatable bindings.